Essential Writing Techniques (Beyond Story Structure)

 writing with style

-The style and voice an author uses often count for as much or more than the actual story or the underlying structure.
-Poor writing can turn a reader off very quickly, whereas readers can often overlook a poorly designed plot if the book is written in an intriguing style.
-This is most notably true in literary fiction, but really it applies to all genres.
+A substandard prose style can turn a reader off very quickly, whereas readers can often overlook a weaker plot if the book is written in an intriguing style.
+This is most notably true in literary fiction, but applies to all genres as well.
+Obviously, the best books have both great structure and excellent prose.

-The articles below will introduce you to some of the most common recommendations provided by writing instructors, and provide tips on various creative writing techniques.
+The articles below will introduce you to some of the most common techniques of how to write with style as recommended by numerous writing instructors and authors.

-As with every principle we present, keep in mind that these techniques should not be regarded as iron-clad rules.
+Keep in mind that these techniques should not be regarded as iron-clad rules.
 There are always times when they can and should be set aside.
 However, if you practice them, you will likely find they can improve your writing, as they have for countless others.
-By paying closer attention to words and sentences, you can improve your instinct for language and be able to use it more purposely.

 narrative mode thumb